Luis Batlle Berres: President of Uruguay (1st period of office)

-Law 9940, passed back in 1940, provided for the protection of "public officials and their heirs by attributing to them the various benefits indicated therein."
-In its original wording, in force until 3 October 1950, among the conditions required of adopted children was that of not having the right to a pension transmitted by their natural family.
-If the adoptive father or mother died first, the situation, at the death of the legitimate ones, was not as clear as in the previous case.
-The issue was resolved by Law 11,520, of 3 October 1950, which gave a new wording to Article 55 of Law 9,940: "These children can opt for the pension caused by the adoptive father or mother or that caused by the natural father or mother."
-That same year, mothers were given the right to claim maternity retirement benefits after working for 10 years.
+Also in 1950, mothers were given the right to claim maternity retirement benefits after working for 10 years.
 These benefits were originally introduced in the 1920s for certain groups.
 In addition, an Act of February the 14th 1951 established a Special Retirement Benefit Fund for workers and civil servants affiliated with the Retirement and Pension Fund for members of the armed forces, teachers, civil servants, and other members of public services.
 The services provided by the Fund were comprehensive, as noted by one study:

 Benefits are provided for those who retire after thirty, thirty-six or forty years of service.
 The special benefit amounts to six times the average monthly salary of the last year in service after thirty years and is proportionally higher after thirty-six or forty years.
 Services rendered in public service enterprises which were nationalized or have become the property of municipalities or which at some future date will become the property of the State or a municipality will be treated on the same basis as those rendered in the public administration.
 In case of death of anyone who dies while still in the service, but who by the number of years in the service has acquired a right under this Act, the widow, sons under eighteen years, unmarried daughters or, in their absence, the widowed mother or incapacitated father of the beneficiary shall be entitled to the benefit.